 Ever wanted to link through to specific pages or named destinations within your PDF files?
-This tip from Dan Shea explains how.
+This tip from Jeremy Koadlow explains how.

 Programs exist offering the functionality to export, save or convert a file you are working on to a PDF.
 Sometimes (like viewing webpages) this isn't supported but you do have a workaround.
 You are still able to create a PDF of your work.

 The QR Code Generator for Acrobat is a .SWF file that you can add to any PDF page that will create a QR code from any string that you enter into the input field but links are particularly useful.